Trump set for China tariff announcement on Thursday, trade war fears grow

 “If, in the end, the United States takes actions that harm China’s interests then China will have to take resolute and necessary steps to respond to protect our legitimate interests.”

-The European Union’s response to the threat of steel and aluminium tariffs also targeted areas where Republicans are vulnerable, threatening Harley Davidson motorcycles which are made in House Speaker Paul Ryan’s home state of Wisconsin.
+The European Union’s response to the threat of steel and aluminum tariffs also targeted areas where Republicans are vulnerable, threatening Harley-Davidson motorcycles, which are made in House Speaker Paul Ryan’s home state of Wisconsin.

 While China has stepped up its rhetoric, it is far from clear that Beijing is ready to take the next step and move to an economic confrontation that would pit the world’s two leading economic powers against each other.

-Financial markets reacted to the Trump steel and aluminium tariffs with an initial sharp selloff, although they have since regained their poise.
+Financial markets reacted to the Trump steel and aluminum tariffs with an initial sharp sell-off, although they have since regained their poise.

-A targeted use of Section 301 of the 1974 U.S. Trade Act by Washington that covered $60 billion of Chinese high tech products could see a response from China that is relatively muted, the bank said in a report, with agriculture and transport equipment being hit in return,
+A targeted use of Section 301 that covered $60 billion of Chinese high-tech products could see a response from China that is relatively muted, the bank said in a report, with agriculture and transport equipment being hit in return,

 “This would have a moderate impact on growth in both the U.S. and China,” it said.

-It would also hit global supply chains hard as it said that 43 percent of China’s overall exports are exports by multinational companies.

-Additional reporting by David Lawder, Stella Qiu and Ryan Woo in Beijing; Editing by Alistair Bell
+Additional reporting by David Lawder in Washington and Stella Qiu and Ryan Woo in Beijing; Editing by Alistair Bell and Peter Cooney